12 great paddle trails

 - Tanyaca & Rumpagunyah

 Tanyaca and Rumpagunyah are two attractive, adventure-ready creeks near Renmark.
 They will always have special places in my heart and not just because they are good-looking and have cool names.
-It is mainly due to the way that word of them is spreading.
+It is also because of how I, and now you, know about them.

 Most visitors to Bookpurnong are delighted by its picturesque river cliffs and the peaceful campground directly opposite.
 That alone is enough to satisfy all but the harshest of critics but there is a whole lot more hidden between the red gums and paddlers get to see it all.